populse/populse_mia/docs/source/installation/windows10_installation.rst

     Download the offline (64 bits) file and run it Follow the installation

-* Now you need to configure your java in order to be used by your system and PowerShell :
+* Now you need to configure your java in order to be used by your system and PowerShell:

 .. warning::